Juan-Ignacio-Castillo/PaleoPackage/README.md

 **`allometric_mass()`:** Estimates the body mass of an organism based on femur measurements using allometric scaling formulas.

-**`cursoriality_theropod()`:** Calculates the adjusted cadence (steps per second) and adjusted stride ratio for theropods based on their body mass and leg length ratio.
+**`bipedal_cursoriality()`:** Calculates the adjusted cadence (steps per second) and adjusted stride ratio for bipedal aniamls based on their body mass and leg length ratio.
 This function helps analyze locomotor adaptations and cursorial potential by combining weight-based parameters with anatomical adjustments.

+**`bipedal_velocity()`:** Estimates the velocity of bipedal animals in kilometers per hour (km/h) based on their leg length, cadence, and stride ratio.
+The function calculates the speed using a biomechanical formula that accounts for leg dimensions in millimeters, step cadence (Hz), and stride length proportions.

 ## Example